abn-illia-lebid/abn-meetup/README.md

 Long time ago, I was working as a freelancer.
 During that time, I didn't know yet what testing is.

 When I was finishing my project, I was sending it to the client.
-He was finding the bugs for me.
-And I fiercely fought with them.
+I rested few days, while he was searching the bugs for me.
+Then I fiercely fought with them.
 There was no end to them.
 The longer I fought, the more bugs were appearing.
 Some of them became already familiar to me, I remembered that I have killed them already before.

 Then, I discovered E2E testing.
 It was a breathe of the air.
 I would set test to look closely if main functionality of the project is still working.
 And each time I killed a bug, I set new test, to watch for his re-appearence.
 Amount of bugs decreased, they became easier to fight.
 And they stopped coming back.
 My client was happy.
 But as the project growed, E2E tests became a heavy burden.
 Their slow nature and big demands dragged me down.
 Each time I made small changes to the project, I had to wait for hours.
 I also had to always run a copy of the backend, and maintain complex system on my laptop.